-These procedures are subject to change and may be updated as required up to Election Day, October 24, 2022.
+These procedures are subject to change and may be updated as required up to Election Day for the By-Election on October 6, 2025.

-This procedure applies to the Town of Milton Municipal Elections, by-elections and school board elections conducted by the Town Clerk or Designated Election Official.
+This procedure applies to the 2025 Town of Milton By-Election.

-This procedure will apply to all election workers/officials, residents, electors, candidates, scrutineers and any other person who is involved with or working the 2022 Municipal Election.
+This procedure will apply to all election workers/officials, residents, electors, candidates, scrutineers and any other person who is involved with or working the 2025 By-Election Municipal Election.